DNAProject/DNA/README.md

 # Contributing

-Can I contribute patches to DNA project?
+May I contribute patches to DNA project?

 Yes!
-Please open a pull request with signed-off commits.
+Please open a pull request with signed commits.
 We appreciate your help!

-You can also send your patches as emails to the developer mailing list.
+You can also send your patches through email to the developer mailing list.
 Please join the DNA mailing list or forum and talk to us about it.

-Either way, if you don't sign off your patches, we will not accept them.
-This means adding a line that says "Signed-off-by: Name <email>" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.
+Either way, if you don't sign on your patches, we will not accept them.
+This means adding a line that says "Signature: Name" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.

 See: http://developercertificate.org/